 We all have a responsibility to look after our planet and the office is no exception.
 Sustainability covers your energy and material consumption.
 Firstly, it’s important to make sure your office is energy efficient.
 If you own the space, then upgrading your windows and adding insulation will mean you need far less energy to keep it warm.
 For your materials, look wherever possible to reuse and recycle your items.
 Try to avoid using plastic as although it’s cheaper than wood or metal, it is more difficult to recycle.

 While we haven’t done an official survey on this one, if we had to guess, we’d estimate the majority of offices are painted white.
 On the one hand, white is clean and it can work to brighten a previously dull space.
 However, you have to factor in that if the space is too plain it can be very uninspiring to work in.
 Experimenting with colour is an excellent way to inject some personality.
 Whether you add a feature wall, coloured furniture or even some inspiring artwork, don’t be afraid to step away from the norm.
+A professional environment doesn’t always have to be boring!

 Find Out More